kash2k6/xpliving/README.md

 - Plan IDs are set as defaults in the code, but you can override them with environment variables
 - You can also use `NEXT_PUBLIC_WHOP_PLAN_ID` as a fallback for both products if you only have one plan ID

+3. **Set up Supabase Database:**
+   - Create a Supabase project at https://supabase.com
+   - Run the SQL schema from `supabase-schema.sql` in your Supabase SQL editor to create the `whop_member_data` table
+   - Get your Supabase URL and Service Role Key from Project Settings > API
+   - Add them to `.env.local` as `NEXT_PUBLIC_SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY`

-3. Upload your product knowledge base files (see `ASSISTANT_SETUP.md` for details):
+4. Upload your product knowledge base files (see `ASSISTANT_SETUP.md` for details):
    - Create detailed product information files (TXT, PDF, DOCX)
    - Upload via API endpoint or OpenAI Dashboard
    - See `ASSISTANT_SETUP.md` for complete instructions

-3. Run the development server:
+5. Run the development server:
 ```bash
 npm run dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser.
+6. Open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Whop Webhook Setup